Anderson-Lab/capstone-spring-2018-team-2/README.md

 </h3>
 <img src="https://meps.ahrq.gov/mepstrends/src/custom/img/oc_meps_logo_blue.png" alt="MEPS Logo" align="center" height=50>
 <p>
 For our predictive model we used data from the publicly available and federally administered Medical Expenditure Panel Survey.
-The specific dataset used came from the 2015 consolidated survey of families and indivuals, their medical providers, and employers across the US.
+The specific dataset used came from the 2015 consolidated survey of families and individuals, their medical providers, and employers across the US.
 The dataset includes specific health services used, how frequently they were used, the cost of these services, and how they were paid for.
 From this dataset we were able to parse out our predictor, control, and target variables relating to plan design, patient's behavior, and hospitalizations.
-The MEPS survey has influenced every major US healhcare policy decision since its inception in 1996.</p>
+The MEPS survey has influenced every major US healthcare policy decision since its inception in 1996.</p>

 <h3>
 <a id="technologies-used" class="anchor" href="#technologies-used" aria-hidden="true"><span class="octicon octicon-link"></span></a>Technologies Used</h3>

 <p>R was out primary programming language used for project's statistical computation and modeling.
-RStudio was our R IDE, using dplyr to steamline data manipulation and ggplot2 for data visualizations.
+RStudio was our R IDE, using dplyr to streamline data manipulation and ggplot2 for data visualizations.
 RShiny was used to develop our interactive web application to display results.
 GitHub was used for team collaboration, development, and version control.
 ZenHub is the agile project management tool integrated with GitHub.</p>
 <img src="https://lh3.googleusercontent.com/dX9vQYsRv5BHHL1h4gYiUC_jwhenuP52qSI0FbVUs-l7w1ckiDQsC32LcYnjCTKZ5YRNYSB6JxLRlk3kvlnxpMFtBm8DkMlHFhBefZixq9BkGNBdUEj84Ob5IW6cf4ZE-kDa40voamNUsojnzkv7nqyIevgv4e9d8K0ZyauygRWbtxHiZyIitA-G0dPnXj9R37K1AqBRy3I-7V5zXNq2jc8TOrGHFLqaw_qqBiA-tR-B84-fF86SpsOWk3yLamxeLuVP9MH5buRy1ZKn4zQ0mdh8vHkYByzcSTNjO7RqdwF6TccuC1RdBz3r8Rz2VN5X-BWp3Q77uxE-Pp4NvDX2_L0FrKvCwigZM3X13XhqmhZl4NSW9JurXUQJBaxcGV14ejGMZ7km75X86f1I5EJFq92iVM0-GDQ-FlqKMeX7dA396oeaIHGhHdgJPCvvYgdcpjrg3f2xFxfvJYLOKqqENLqDaRn6dBY6AaVwxbKw3efvIHUnuQRje-3m8xeNAP5rjUtzaRQ47re7C7BPGeFQI7i8jB_His-4ZFgf4FH-tSEbRjKeEs8Rw1TjFoFxv0HMxD2lXsCW3htrsXWwP9mWf54JB-DadIEQqVEW2M4l=w614-h346-no" alt="Technologies Used" align="center" height=350>

 <h3>